fullstackatbrown/project-first-at-brown/server/README.md

 After creating a new database, set your `POSTGRES_DATABASE` environment variable to the database's name.

 To run tests, ensure that you have an existing database named "test" (use the helpers in `utils/db-helpers.js` to create a new database if needed).
-Then, run `POSTGRES_DATABASE=test yarn test`.
+Then, run `yarn test`.